Friends Reunited: Brightsolid ownership

-On 15 December 2011, DC Thomson estimated that Friends Reunited was worth only £5.2 million, a fifth of the price it paid to ITV two years previously.
+On 15 December 2011, DC Thomson estimated that Friends Reunited was worth only £5.2 million, a fifth of the price paid two years previously.

-The site was relaunched in March 2012, with the focus shifting from reuniting with school friends to being a place where people collect and share memories of the past.
+The site was relaunched in March 2012, with the focus shifting from reuniting with school friends to being a place where people collect and share memories.

-On 1 October 2013, under the guidance of new CEO Annelies van den Belt, Brightsolid Online Publishing was rebranded as DC Thomson Family History (which, in turn, became Findmypast), focusing on its core family history brands.
-As a result of this, Friends Reunited was no longer considered an integral part of the direction and was to be re-incubated elsewhere in the DC Thomson company.
+On 1 October 2013, under the guidance of new CEO Annelies van den Belt, Brightsolid Online Publishing was rebranded as DC Thomson Family History (which, in turn, became Findmypast), focussing on its core family history brands.
+As a result of this, Friends Reunited was no longer considered an integral part of the direction and was to be "re-incubated elsewhere" in the DC Thomson company.

 On 18 January 2016, Friends Reunited revealed that it would be closing down the website after 16 years of operation.